Mair-E/Milestone-Project-1/README.md

 Booking form - https://mdbootstrap.com/docs/b4/jquery/forms/contact/#html

 Media
-The images used on the home page are from https://www.tukoapp.com/ (logo) and https://www.madrazicarspa.in/# (About Us) The images used for the services page were taken from https://depositphotos.com.
+The images used on the home page are from https://www.tukoapp.com/ (logo) and https://www.madrazicarspa.in/# (About Us) and https://www.vectorstock.com/ (Reviews)
-The images used for the services page were taken from xx.
+The images used for the services page were taken from https://depositphotos.com.
+The images used for the book /contact page were taken from https://www.vectorstock.com/.
 All other media is my own.

 When I needed advice with coding queries or things not working as I had wanted I used sites such as: